IoT-Dude/iot-dude.github.io/_posts/2022-07-04-Numpy-intro.md

-2022-07-vv
+2022-07-04

-### NumPy Intro
+# NumPy Intro

-This material is Copylefted from 2020 Google LLC Machine Learning Crash Course(but quite good so I am using it).

-## NumPy
 NumPy is a Python library for creating and manipulating vectors and matrices.
-This  is not an exhaustive tutorial on NumPy, rather, just enough to use NumPy.
+This  is not an exhaustive tutorial on NumPy, rather, just enough on how to use NumPy.

 ## Import NumPy module